|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-The gooseberry is described as having a distinctive flavor all its own, and varies in color from green, yellow and white to various shades of pink, bright red and even black, depending upon the species.
+The gooseberry is thought to be native to Asia, northwestern Africa, India, and Europe.
+This fruit is a member of the family Grossulariaceae and a relative of the black currant.
+The gooseberry is described as having a distinctive flavor all its own and varies in color from green, yellow, and white to various shades of pink, bright red, and even black, depending upon the species.

-Best to drink it fresh as soon as possible for best taste and maximum nutritional value.
+- It is best to drink it fresh as soon as possible for best taste.